Year 6

 - Plus Plan

-A 60 minute lesson in which students will plan and write a shape poem.
+A 60 minute lesson in which students will identify and explore the structure of biographical texts.

 - Plus Plan

-A 60 minute lesson in which students will develop an understanding of what constitutes poetry.
+A 60 minute lesson in which students will improve a persuasive text by applying knowledge of persuasive language features and devices.

 - Plus Plan